rfshelley/Documentation/tools-and-ide/github-integration.rst

 ``devicetypes/<namespace>/<device-type-name>.src/<device handler file>.groovy``

 The namespace is typically your GitHub user name.
-When you create a SmartApp or device handler in the IDE, you provide a namespace, which is then populated in the definition method.
+When you create a SmartApp or Device Handler in the IDE, you provide a namespace, which is then populated in the definition method.
 This namespace will be used in the directory structure as shown above.

 .. important::